pinchbv/floor/README.md

     .addCallback(callback)
     .build();
 ```

+## Platform Support
+Floor supports iOS, Android, Linux, macOS and Windows.
+The SQLite database access on iOS and Android is provided by [sqflite](https://github.com/tekartik/sqflite/tree/master/sqflite) whereas Linux, macOS and Windows use [sqflite's ffi](https://github.com/tekartik/sqflite/tree/master/sqflite_common_ffi) implementation.

+**There currently is no support for Flutter for web.**

 ## Testing
 Simply instantiate an in-memory database and run the database tests on your local development machine as shown in the following snippet.